odoo/documentation/content/developer/reference/frontend/owl_components.rst

    * - ``title``
      - string
      - optional title attribute which will be passed to the root node of the DropdownItem. (default: not provided)
+   * - ``dataset``
+     - Object
+     - optional object containing values that should be added to the root element's dataset.
+This can be used so that the element is easier to find programmatically, for example in tests or tours.

 Technical notes
 ~~~~~~~~~~~~~~~